videlalvaro/rabbitmq-stream/README.md

 This plugin adds the concept of stream exchanges.
 The idea is that when you define a policy that makes an exchange a _stream_ the plugin will create one queue per node in the cluster.
-Messages published to the exchange will be delivered to the queues either by consistent hashing or by a random algorithm (The plugin augments the _consistent-hash-exchange_ and the `random-exchange` plugins).
+Messages published to the exchange will be delivered to the queues either by __consistent hashing__ or by a __random algorithm__ (The plugin augments the `consistent-hash-exchange` and the `random-exchange` plugins).

 ## Why? ##

 Why do we need this?
 RabbitMQ queues are bound to the node where they were first declared.
 This means that even if you create a cluster of RabbitMQ brokers, at some point all message traffic will go to the node where the queue lives.
-What this plugin does is to give you a centralized place where to send your messages, plus load balancing across many nodes, by adding queues to the other nodes in the cluster.
+What this plugin does is to give you a centralized place where to send your messages, plus __load balancing__ across many nodes, by adding queues to the other nodes in the cluster.

 All the plumbing to __automatically maintain__ the stream queues is done by the plugin.
 If you add more nodes to the cluster, then the plugin will __automatically create queues in those nodes__.

 If you remove nodes from the cluster then RabbitMQ will take care of taking them out of the list of bound queues.
-Message loss can occur in the case where a race occurs from a node going away and your message arriving to the stream exchange.
+Message loss can happen in the case where a race occurs from a node going away and your message arriving to the stream exchange.
 If you can't afford to lose a message then you can use
 [publisher confirms](http://www.rabbitmq.com/confirms.html) to prevent message loss.

 ## How to get the queue name to consume from? ##

-With all these queues automatically added to the broker it can get tricky to know from which your consumer should get messages.
+With all these queues automatically added to the broker it can get tricky to know from which queue your consumer should get messages.
 The plugin adds a couple of HTTP endpoints to help with that.
 See bellow.

 ## Ordering ##